roga11/gabrielrodriguez.github.io/_pages/about.md

 I am a PhD student in the [Department of Economics at McGill University](https://www.mcgill.ca/economics/) and a Data Scientist at [FNA](https://fna.fi/).
 <br />
 <br />
-My research interests are in econometrics, monetary economics and finance.
+My research interests are in econometrics, monetary economics, and finance.
 You can find my [CV here](https://roga11.github.io/gabrielrodriguez.github.io/files/GRodriguezRondon_CV20220531.pdf).
 <br />
 <br />
 <br />